-- We at Gaywood Primary School have a 'whole school approach' to a young person's well-being.
+We at Gaywood Primary School have a 'whole school approach' to a young person's well-being.
 Their well-being and mental health is everyone's responsibility.
-That is, all staff, governors, the community and outside agencies. - We currently have a Mental Health Champion and Pastoral Officer who work regularly with our children.
-This enables us to build our capacity to support the emotional needs of our children...
-It recognises that children learn better and are happier in school if their emotional needs are also addressed. - We also make referral and work very closely with the Social Emotional and Mental Health Team (SEMH), who are an outside agency who work with children intensively over a six week period for a diverse range of needs. - We have developed a culture of talking about emotions and feelings.
-There is an acknowledgement of difficulties and it is ok to accept help.
-We achieve through assemblies, PSHE lessons, pastoral support, time to talk with any adult a child feels comfortable with and activities in class that cover anti- bullying, cyber bullying, online safety and positive healthy relationships.
-We use restorative cycles to heal conflicts, giving all concerned a chance for their voice to be heard and to positively move forward. - Our Pastoral Officer is Mrs L Wardill.
+That is, all staff, governors, the community and outside agencies.

+We currently have Mental Health First Aiders along with a Pastoral Officer who work regularly with our children.
+This enables us to build our capacity to support the emotional needs of our children.
+It recognises that children learn better and are happier in school if their emotional needs are also addressed.

+We also make referral and work very closely with the Social Emotional and Mental Health Team (SEMH) - an outside agency who work with children intensively over a six week period for a diverse range of needs.

+We have developed a culture of talking about emotions and feelings.
+There is an acknowledgement of difficulties and it is okay to accept help.
+We achieve this through assemblies, PSHE lessons, pastoral support, time to talk with any adult a child feels comfortable with and activities in class that cover antibullying, cyber bullying, online safety and positive healthy relationships.
+We use restorative cycles to heal conflicts, giving all concerned a chance for their voice to be heard and to positively move forward.